 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.
+There is a limit on the maximum dollar amount of waiver services

 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.

 Furnish the information specified above.

 Other Type of Limit.
 The state employs another type of limit.

 Describe the limit and furnish the information specified above.